opiopan/fsmapper-docs/docs/guide/graphics.md

 ### Entire Opacity
 The [`Bitmap`](/libs/graphics/Bitmap) object contains an alpha value indicating the opacity of each pixel.
 However, you can specify the overall opacity of the entire bitmap using the [`opacity`](/libs/graphics/Bitmap/Bitmap_opacity) property.
-The opacity of each pixel is determined by the product of the pixel's alpha value and the "opacity" property.
+The opacity of each pixel is determined by the product of the pixel's alpha value and the [`opacity`](/libs/graphics/Bitmap/Bitmap_opacity) property.

 ### Drawing Bitmap
 The method used to draw a Bitmap is [`RenderingContext:draw_bitmap()`](/libs/graphics/RenderingContext/RenderingContext-draw_bitmap).